drhsqlite/fossil-mirror/www/backup.md

 A useful refinement that you can apply to both methods above is encrypted off-site backups.
-You may wish to store backups of your repositories off-site on services such as Dropbox, Google Drive, iCloud, or Microsoft OneDrive, where you don’t fully trust the service not to leak your information.
+You may wish to store backups of your repositories off-site on a service such as Dropbox, Google Drive, iCloud, or Microsoft OneDrive, where you don’t fully trust the service not to leak your information.
 This addition to the prior scripts will encrypt the resulting backup in such a way that the cloud copy is a useless blob